rails/rails/guides/source/form_helpers.md

 #### Radio Buttons

-Radio buttons, while similar to checkboxes, are controls that specify a set of options in which they are mutually exclusive (i.e., the user can only pick one):
+Radio buttons are form controls that allow the user to select one option from a set of options.
+The user can only select one option at a time as the choices are mutually exclusive.

+For example, radio buttons for selecting an age range:

 ```erb
 <%= form.radio_button :age, "child" %>